Besa Maliqi Syla Besa Maliqi Syla

 Screening level approach to support companies in making safe and sustainable by design decisions at the early stages of innovation

-The European Green Deal policy ambitions set out in the Chemicals Strategy for Sustainability and the Zero Pollution Action Plan identify the transition to a Safe and Sustainable by Design (SSbD) approach to chemicals and materials.
-The H2020 SUNSHINE project has developed an approach to operationalize SSbD, specifically addressing multi-component nanomaterials (MCNMs), and applied it to two case studies.
-This approach enables assessment of safety and sustainability aspects at each stage of product development from a lifecycle perspective.
+The European Green Deal, through the Chemicals Strategy for Sustainability and the Zero Pollution Action Plan, emphasizes the transition to Safe and Sustainable by Design (SSbD) chemicals and materials.
+The H2020 SUNSHINE project has developed a tiered approach to implement SSbD, focusing on multi-component nanomaterials (MCNMs).
+This approach evaluates safety and sustainability at each product development stage from a lifecycle perspective using qualitative (Tier 1), semi-quantitative (Tier 2), and quantitative (Tier 3) methods.
+The Tier 1 self-assessment methodology was tested on two industrial case studies, showing that these innovative materials offer better safety, functionality, and sustainability compared to conventional materials.

 Read More